 PGDM Course Salary & Fees in India:

 Post Graduate Diploma In Management [PGDM] course is a postgraduate diploma course in the field of management.
 The PGDM course syllabus is designed to equip students with skills and capabilities to attain global positions in management.
-PGDM course is autonomous and is provided by the institute and directly approved by AICTE, Ministry of HRD, and Govt of India.
+PGDM course is autonomous and is provided by the institute and directly approved by AICTE, Ministry of HRD,

-The major reason why PG courses are termed as PGDM is that when an institute is an autonomous body (meaning not affiliated to any University) and provides management courses then such institutes cannot offer MBA degree.
+The major reason why PG courses are termed as PGDM is that when an institute is an autonomous body (meaning not affiliated to any University) and provides management courses then such Institutes cannot offer MBA degree.
 When an institute acquires autonomy, they design their own curriculum instead of following the university syllabus which is updated regularly according to the requirements of the industry

-PGDM course can be pursued through distance education learning which is considered as an equivalent to the regular full-time course.
+PGDM course can be pursued through distance education learning which is considered as equivalent to the regular full-time course.
 When compared with the MBA course, the PGDM course syllabus is more industry-oriented and practical application is the emphasis on learning.
 It also prepares the students for a senior position in the company.
-If the candidate wants to start his own entrepreneurial venture or is willing to pursue a lucrative job in the large and renowned corporate houses, PGDM course is the best option to choose.
+If the candidate wants to start his own entrepreneurial venture or is willing to pursue a lucrative job in the large and renowned corporate houses, PGDM course is the best option to choose from.

 The Post Graduate Diploma In Management [PGDM] course syllabus emphasizes leadership, teamwork and practical application-oriented methodology of studies.
 It is one of the most sought-out diploma courses that are offered from top B-schools in India.
 PGDM job scope is abundant in a large spectrum of sectors.